Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

    Open the Launcher, start a termial window and run the command below (substitue <filename> with your filename.

         unzip SageMaker/<filename> -d SageMaker/

+After you have set either your docker or your cloud based notebook environment start with Part1 in the [Tutorial](#Tutorial).